Read the following tips to stay safe climbing before you use any of the information on climbing at About.com.

 Hire a Guide to Learn Safe Climbing

 You will be safer when you go climbing if you realize the limitations of your knowledge and experience.
 If you have any questions about climbing, then ask someone.
 Experienced climbers are always willing to answer questions, give advice, confirm ratings of local routes, and give you extra beta.
 Take advantage of their expertise.
-At Front Range Climbing Company, we take many newbie climbers out for intensive instructional sessions so they can learn all the basics of climbing as well as more advanced rope, anchor, protection, belaying, and rappelling techniques.
+At Front Range Climbing Company, a Colorado-based guide service that I work with, we take many newbie climbers out for intensive instructional sessions so they can learn all the basics of climbing as well as more advanced rope, anchor, protection, belaying, and techniques.
 Most climbing areas have guides and instructors available.
-I highly recommend that if you’re serious about climbing and being safe, that you hire a guide or instructor to learn the ropes and to become proficient in climbing safely.
+I highly recommend that if you're serious about climbing and being safe, that you hire a guide or instructor to learn the ropes and to become proficient in climbing safely.
 Your life depends on it!

 If you have any doubts or misgivings about any part of climbing, then do not attempt it.
 It's better not to do something than to do something wrong.
 Accidents happen.
 That's life and that's climbing.
 Be careful out there on the rocks and peaks and don't do anything foolish if you want to live long and prosper.